December 28, 2018 | Purdue Global | Updated December 21, 2021

 Depression can be treated with medication, talk therapy, or a combination of the two.
 Various types of therapy can be tailored to your unique situation.

-A doctor or therapist may recommend that you meet with a psychiatrist who can prescribe medication.
-Medication may be prescribed if your depression is caused or exacerbated by biochemistry or genetics.
+A doctor or therapist may recommend that you meet with a psychiatrist who can prescribe medication that may address your symptoms.

-In addition to seeking professional help, practicing self-care is important to helping lessen the effects of depression.
+In addition to seeking professional help, practicing self-care is important to help lessen the effects of depression.
 While not intended to replace professional care, self-care includes:

 While these self-care tips are important, if you think you are experiencing depression, it's best to consult an expert for help.